quanteda/quanteda/paper/paper.md

 in a dictionary, and convert frequency counts into _tf-idf_ scores.

-Using the ICU library in the **stringi** package [@stringi] for text processing, **quanteda** correctly can handle Unicode character set and regular expression in any character set.
+Using the ICU library in the **stringi** package [@stringi] for text processing, **quanteda** can correctly handle Unicode character set for regular expression matches and detect word boundaries for tokenization.
 Once texts are tokenized, **quanteda** serializes tokens into integers to increase processing speed while reducing memory usage.
 Many of the text processing functions are parallelized using the Intel TBB library via the **RcppParallel** package [@RcppParallel].

 # Models and statistics texts